- Porous ceramic block media for biological filtration.

 - Made in the USA.

 Ultra-porous ceramic Block Media for Biological Filtration with Superior Performance Characteristics

-- Designed to be used in marine and freshwater aquariums with a pH of 7.5 or higher
+- Designed to be used in marine and hard freshwater aquariums with a pH of 7.5 or over

 - Highest porosity and largest useable surface area, per unit weight or volume, of all filtration media available anywhere

 - Provides huge amounts of aerobic and anaerobic surface area for efficient bacterial colonization

 - Laboratory Tested: Provides over 40,000 square feet (3,716 square meters) of surface area per liter of medium.
 One 2” block has about 10,000 square feet of useable surface area for bacterial colonization, a 1.5” block has about 4,000 square feet of useable surface area